ashfurrow/blog/source/blog/2013-01-26-voiceover-crashes-my-app.markdown

 date: 2013-01-26 00:00
 ---

-<p>I'm working on a small app and I loaded it into my iPhone to perform my due diligence with VoiceOver testing.
-It was there I discovered that my app actually crashes!</p>
+I'm working on a small app and I loaded it into my iPhone to perform my due diligence with VoiceOver testing.
+It was there I discovered that my app actually crashes!

-<p>Only when using VoiceOver.</p>
+Only when using VoiceOver.

-<p>Hmm.
-Shit. </p>
+Hmm.
+Shit.

-<p>Turns out it's only when using <code>UITableView</code>'s sexy new <code>dequeueReusableCellWithIdentifier:forIndexPath:</code> with pre-registered classes.
-Somehow, VoiceOver is interfering with this process and calling this method will crash your app when VoiceOver is turned on.</p>
+Turns out it's only when using `UITableView`'s sexy new `dequeueReusableCellWithIdentifier:forIndexPath:` with pre-registered classes.
+Somehow, VoiceOver is interfering with this process and calling this method will crash your app when VoiceOver is turned on.

-<p>For the mean time, avoid the new table view methods.
-Fall back to the old "try to dequeue, create if nil" approach. </p>
+For the mean time, avoid the new table view methods.
+Fall back to the old "try to dequeue, create if nil" approach.

-<p>Golf clap, Apple.
+Golf clap, Apple.
 Golf.
-Clap.</p>
+Clap.

 <!-- more -->